natsnyder1/CauchyFriendly/README.md

 ## Overview
 This repository contains C++, Python, and Matlab interfaces for the Multivariate Cauchy Estimator (MCE) algorithm.
 The repository is compilable on Linux/Mac/Windows operating systems.
-The Python and Matlab wrappers (built via Swig, Mex, respectively) bind the Python/Matlab interfaces to the C++ backend.
+The Python and Matlab wrappers (built via Swig, Mex, respectively) bind the Python/Matlab interfaces to its C++ backend.
 See beneath the attached video for installation instructions.

 ## What is the Multivariate Cauchy Estimator?
 Much like the Kalman filter (KF) + Extended Kalman filter (EKF), the MCE + Extended MCE (EMCE) can be used for state estimation of linear time-invariant (LTI), linear time-varying (LTV) and non-linear dynamic systems.
 The MCE algorithm scales well to moderate state space dimensions of up to seven or eight: similar to the limitations of a particle filter.